President, Senior Staff, and Board

 Lakewood, New York

-Ms. Tanner Wright is the President and CEO of WCA Hospital in Jamestown, New York.
+Ms. Wright is the President and CEO of WCA Hospital in Jamestown, New York.
 She graduated from Hartwick College as a Medical Tech major and earned her MBA from William E. Simon Graduate School of Business at the University of Rochester.
-She is active in her community, serving on the boards for HANYS, WCA Hospital, Chautaugua County Health Network and is board chair of the Veterans Health Administration Empire Metro.
+She is active in her community, serving on the boards for HANYS, WCA Hospital, Chautauqua County Health Network and is board chair of the Veterans Health Administration Empire Metro.

 Paul R. Johnson '67, Treasurer

-Mr. Johnson graduated from Hartwick College with a BA in Buisness Administration and is a CPA and principal in the firm of Johnson, O'Connor, Feron, & Carucci LLP in Wakefield, MA.
+Mr. Johnson graduated from Hartwick College with a BA in Buissness Administration and is a CPA and principal in the firm of Johnson, O'Connor, Feron, & Carucci LLP in Wakefield, MA.
 Mr. Johnson is a member of the Board of Directors of the Boston Cardiac Foundation, Treasurer of Bethany Homes Inc. in Haverill, MA, a national leader in senior housing services, Trustee of the Chopra Foundation in LaJolla, CA, and Trustee of the Strazzula Foundation in Boston, which provides educational grants for inner-city youth in Massachusetts.
 He and his wife, Christine Winant '68 (BA, Mathematics), are members of the Kellogg Society and have two sons and a daughter.
 Mr. Johnson is a past member of the Hartwick College Alumni Association Executive Committee.

-Dr. Margaret L. Drugovich, President, Hartwick College
+Margaret L. Drugovich, P'12, President, Hartwick College

 Oneonta, New York